 Additional qualifications may be required in some countries.

-During this three-year course, you will be supported to develop your autonomy and accountability as a midwife.
+During this three-year BSc Midwifery degree, you will be supported to develop your autonomy and accountability as a midwife.
 You will learn the professional knowledge and practical skills to care for women during pregnancy and childbirth.

 Develop skills, professional knowledge and an understanding of the midwife's role.
 Put theory into practise with clinical placements in hospital, midwifery-led units, and women’s homes.